-(Fall and Spring, Course Offered Every Year) Working with a faculty mentor, the student investigates an aspect of medieval and early modern studies of interest to her and prepares a paper or other research product whose conclusions or outcomes she also proposes and discusses in a public forum.
+Working with a faculty mentor, the student investigates an aspect of medieval and renaissance studies of interest to her and prepares a paper or other research product whose conclusions or outcomes she also proposes and discusses in a public forum.
 Research performed in connection with study abroad is strongly encouraged.